 c.
 Transferee's broker means the broker who significantly participates in the preparation of the offer to acquire the property or who presents such offer to the transferor.
 If there is more than one such person, the transferee's broker is the one who most significantly participates in the preparation of the acquisition offer.
-If there is no such person, the presentation of the offer significantly participates in the presentation of the offer is the transferee's broker.
+If there is no such person, the one who most significantly participates in the presentation of the offer is the transferee's broker.